mmousa-eng/coursera-ibm-dl-tensorflow/README.md

 This is the final project from the Coursera course **"Building Deep Learning Models with TensorFlow"** by IBM.

 ## 🔍 Project Summary
-The goal was to develop an AI model that can automatically classify waste products.
+The goal was to develop a classification model to automatically categorize waste products as recyclable or organic.

 ## 📁 Files
 - `waste_classification.ipynb` – Contains the full implementation, including data preprocessing, model training, and evaluation.